danielang2020/danielang2020.github.io/documents/loma_flmi/terms.md

 17. Par/Non-Par: A participating policy allows the policyholder to receive a share of the insurer's profits in the form of bonuses or dividends.
 A non-participating policy does not allow the policyholder to receive insurer bonuses or dividends, the benefits are fixed and guaranteed.

+18. Endowment: An endowment policy is a life insurance contract designed to pay a lump sum after a specific term ( on its maturity) or on death.